SeanHRN/krita-renpy-scripter/README.md

 # Known Issue

  - The image dimensions section of the Scale Percentage Size Calculator doesn't automatically update when a Krita document is opened.
+This also means that if you switch to a different document, the first document's dimensions are still displayed (until you change the number).

 # Feedback
 Do you have suggestions on how to make the plugin better?
 Are there any commonly-used templates that you want to see as export options?
 Send a message to my [krita-artists.org page](https://krita-artists.org/u/HyDrone/summary).